bitesite/career/README.md

 ### Writing jobs for Tasks

-To make your background jobs compatible with `Career::Task`, you'll want the first argument to be `task_id`.
+`Career::Task#enqueue` always passes in its own ID as the first argument to your background jobs.
+So, to make your background jobs compatible with `Career::Task`, you'll want the first argument to be `task_id`.

 ```ruby
 require "resque/errors"